Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Hygge is Denmark’s national shorthand for a particular kind of contentment.
 VisitDenmark, the country’s official tourism board, describes it as the feeling of warmth and togetherness that comes from savouring a simple pleasure with someone you care about.
 The word has been in common Danish use since at least the 18th century, and it picked up international momentum from 2016 onwards after Meik Wiking, CEO of the Happiness Research Institute in Copenhagen, published The Little Book of Hygge.

 Wiking’s argument was worth the attention.
 Denmark consistently ranks among the happiest countries in the world despite having long winters and not much daylight between November and February.
-The 2024 World Happiness Report placed Denmark in the top three globally for the eighth year running, alongside Finland and Iceland, all countries with dark winters and strong home-life cultures.
+The 2025 World Happiness Report placed Denmark third globally — with Finland first for the eighth consecutive year and Iceland second — all Nordic countries with long, dark winters and strong home-life cultures.
+Denmark has featured in the top three for nine of the thirteen years the report has been published.
 Hygge is part of how Danes explain that consistency.
 It’s not about luxury or aesthetic.
 It’s about the deliberate creation of small, warm moments, and the choice to notice them.

 Why the feeling matters, not only in winter